Shaikh Khalifa Bin Zayed Al-Nahyan Medical and Dental College: Shaikh Zayed Medical Complex

+Magazine

 On January 27, 2016.
 Phoenix Magazine's first issue was launched and met with positive reviews from the Doctors and students alike, appreciating the bright outlook, the articles and interviews.

 Phoenix was renewed for a second biennial edition (Phoenix 16–17) that came out in July 2017.

 Campus

-Today Shaikh Zayed Medical Complex has a campus of 55 acres opposite The Punjab University lahore comprising the basic departments, administrative block, library and well-equipped modern lecture theatre complex and cafeteria.
+Shaikh Zayed Medical Complex has a campus of 55 acres opposite The Punjab University lahore comprising the basic departments, administrative block, library and well-equipped modern lecture theatre complex and cafeteria.

 For the purpose of extra- and co-curricular activities, kidney center playground is where cricket, football and hockey matches are played.